Lenny Wilkens

-Leonard Randolph Wilkens (born October 28, 1937) is an American former basketball player and coach in the National Basketball Association (NBA).
-He has been inducted three times into the Naismith Memorial Basketball Hall of Fame, first in 1989 as a player, as a coach in 1998, and in 2010 as part of the 1992 United States Olympic "Dream Team," for which he was an assistant coach.
+Leonard Randolph Wilkens (October 28, 1937 – November 9, 2025) was an American professional basketball player and coach in the National Basketball Association (NBA).
+He has been inducted three times into the Naismith Memorial Basketball Hall of Fame, first in 1989 as a player, as a coach in 1998, and in 2010 as part of the 1992 United States Olympic "Dream Team" for which he was an assistant coach.
 In 1996, Wilkens was named to the NBA 50th Anniversary Team, and in 2021 he was named to the NBA 75th Anniversary Team.
-In addition, in 2022 he was also named to the list of the 15 Greatest Coaches in NBA History, being the only person to be in both NBA 75th season celebration list as player and coach.
+In addition, in 2022 he was also named to the list of the 15 Greatest Coaches in NBA History, being the only person to be in both NBA 75th anniversary lists as a player and as a coach.
 He is also a 2006 inductee into the College Basketball Hall of Fame.

-Wilkens was a combined 13-time NBA All-Star as a player (nine times) and as a head coach (four times), was the 1993 NBA Coach of the Year, won the 1979 NBA championship as the head coach of the Seattle SuperSonics, and an Olympic gold medal as the head coach of the 1996 U.S. men's basketball team.
+Wilkens made a combined 13 NBA All-Star Game appearances as a player (nine times) and as a head coach (four times), was the 1994 NBA Coach of the Year, won the 1979 NBA championship as the head coach of the Seattle SuperSonics, and was the head coach of the Olympic gold medal–winning 1996 U.S. men's basketball team.

 During the 1994–95 season, Wilkens set the record for most regular season coaching wins in NBA history, a record he held when he retired with 1,332 victories.
 As of February 2022, he is in third place on the list, behind Don Nelson and Gregg Popovich.
 Wilkens won the Chuck Daly Lifetime Achievement Award for the 2010–11 NBA season.
 Wilkens is also the most prolific coach in NBA history, at 2,487 regular-season games, 89 more games than Nelson, and over 400 more than any other coach, and has more losses than any other coach in NBA history, at 1,155.

 Early life

+Leonard Randolph Wilkens was born on October 28, 1937, in Brooklyn, New York.
 Wilkens grew up in the Bedford–Stuyvesant neighborhood of Brooklyn.
-His father was African American and his mother was Irish American.
+His father was African-American and his mother was Irish American.
 Wilkens was raised in the Catholic faith.

 At Boys High School, Wilkens was a basketball teammate of longtime Major League Baseball star Tommy Davis, and played for coach Mickey Fisher.

 College career

-Wilkens was a two-time All-American (1959 and 1960) at Providence College.
+Wilkens was a two-time All-America (1959 and 1960) at Providence College.
 He led the team to their first NIT appearance in 1959, and to the NIT finals in 1960.
-When he graduated, Wilkens was, with 1,193 points, the second-ranked scorer in Friar history (he has since dropped to 20th as of 2005).
-In 1996, Wilkens' No. 14 jersey was retired by the college, the first alumnus to receive such an honor.
+When he graduated, Wilkens was, with 1,193 points, the second-ranked scorer in Friar history (he has since dropped to 26th as of 2011).
+In 1996, Wilkens's No. 14 jersey was retired by the college, the first alumnus to receive such an honor.
 In honor of his collegiate accomplishments, Wilkens was one of the inaugural inductees into the College Basketball Hall of Fame in 2006.